tirmisula/tirmisula.github.io/content/posts/deep-belief-network.md

 ## DBN Intro

 Deep Belief Network(DBN) is a bayesian network and a hybrid model proposed by Hinton<cite>[^3]</cite>.
 The top two layers of DBN have undirected connections while the lower layers have directed top-down connections.
-DBN can be considered as a stack of RBMs, and the directed RBM layers is considered to be SBN.
+DBN can be considered as a stack of restricted boltzman machines(RBMs), and the directed layers is considered as sigmoid belief network(SBN) with tied parameters.

 <div style="text-align: center;">